Tribal Concerns

 Broken Promises

-The Department of the Interior has promised to treat all tribes fairly, to involve tribal citizens in federal decisions that may affect them, and to protect tribal homelands.
+Biden's Department of the Interior promised to treat all tribes fairly, to involve tribal citizens in federal decisions that may affect them, and to protect tribal homelands.

-The Department has broken all three promises.
-Its biased, secretive decision-making process favors the rich Las Vegas investors pushing for Scotts Valley’s proposed Vallejo casino.
-Local Patwin tribes, who have worked for generations to protect sensitive habitats and sacred sites in their ancestral Vallejo homeland, have been cut out of the process by the very federal agency responsible for their protection.
+The Department broke all three promises.
+Its biased, secretive decision-making process favored the rich Las Vegas investors pushing for Scotts Valley’s proposed Vallejo casino.
+Local Patwin tribes, who have worked for generations to protect sensitive habitats and sacred sites in their ancestral Vallejo homeland, were cut out of the process by the very federal agency responsible for their protection.

-The Department of the Interior has shut out concerned stakeholders
+The Department of the Interior shut out concerned stakeholders

-A diverse coalition of tribal governments, including local Patwin tribes, has repeatedly requested that the Department of the Interior establish a fair, transparent, and fact-based review of Scotts Valley’s request for a “restored lands” determination.
-Ignoring those requests, the Department secretively directed the Bureau of Indian Affairs to proceed with Scotts Valley’s application, excluded concerned tribal stakeholders from the decision-making process, and summarily rejected Freedom of Information Act requests for Scotts Valley’s application materials.
-In short, the Department has excluded Patwin tribes from the decision-making process related to their own ancestral lands.
+A diverse coalition of tribal governments, including local Patwin tribes, repeatedly requested that the Department of the Interior establish a fair, transparent, and fact-based review of Scotts Valley’s request for a “restored lands” determination.
+Ignoring those requests, the Department secretively directed the Bureau of Indian Affairs to proceed with Scotts Valley’s application, excluded concerned tribal stakeholders from the decision-making process, summarily rejected Freedom of Information Act requests for Scotts Valley’s application materials, and finally approved the project in the final days of the Administration.
+In short, the Department excluded Patwin tribes from the decision-making process related to their own ancestral lands.

-The Department Of The Interior Is Ignoring Settled Law And Policy
+The Department Of The Interior Ignored Settled Law And Policy

-The Department of the Interior is proposing to give away Patwin ancestral homelands to a Pomo tribe from more than 90 miles away, all for the benefit of wealthy Las Vegas casino investors.
+The Department of the Interior has given away Patwin ancestral homelands to a Pomo tribe from more than 90 miles away, all for the benefit of wealthy Las Vegas casino investors.

-The Department has shut out local Patwin tribes, city and county governments, and the general public, despite numerous requests.
-There is no basis in law, policy, or common sense for this unprecedented secret land grab.
+The Department shut out local Patwin tribes, city and county governments, and the general public, despite numerous requests.
+There was no basis in law, policy, or common sense for this unprecedented secret land grab.

-Why is the Department of the Interior favoring Scotts Valley over other California tribes?
+Why did the Department of the Interior favor Scotts Valley over other California tribes?
 After all, the United States owes the same fiduciary duty to all tribal governments.
 No one knows for sure.
-But some say it’s because the current Assistant Secretary for Indian Affairs is upset that his tenure at the agency has yet to result in the approval of many high-profile tribal gaming projects.
+But some say it’s because the Assistant Secretary for Indian Affairs was upset that his tenure at the agency at the time had yet to result in the approval of many high-profile tribal gaming projects.
 If true, that would be very disappointing.
 The Department of the Interior should exercise its authority to protect tribes in their homelands, not to advance one official’s personal agenda.

-The Department of the Interior is cutting corners on environmental reviews
+The Department of the Interior Cut corners on environmental reviews

-The Department of the Interior has been working in secret on an Environmental Assessment (“EA”) that would rubber stamp the Scotts Valley project.
-The document is being prepared by Scotts Valley’s paid contractors, without public notice or input from the City of Vallejo, Solano County, or interested tribal stakeholders – a clear violation of both federal law and the Department’s own policies.
+The Department of the Interior worked in secret on an Environmental Assessment (“EA”) that rubber stamped the Scotts Valley project.
+The document was prepared by Scotts Valley’s paid contractors, without public notice or input from the City of Vallejo, Solano County, or interested tribal stakeholders – a clear violation of both federal law and the Department’s own policies.

 timeline